top of page

 Cornice, 2021, long-duration performance.
 Photo: Jessie Yingying Gong

-In Cornice Yedidia investigates the hidden connections between the titular architectural element and the "ideal" female form; both of which are subjected to similar processes, and arguably, a product of their own particular beauty standards.
+Cornice investigates the hidden parallels between the titular architectural element and the “ideal” female form—both of which are subjected to similar processes, and arguably, a product of their own particular beauty standards.*

-The cornice is a decorative component, originating from classical architecture, positioned as the crowning form upon exteriors or interiors of buildings.
-The artist employed the traditional technique of cornice-making using a running-mold, and juxtaposed this tool with the image of her body profile, making sure to use a pose that conformed to Western beauty standards: gracefully stretched with her arms held aloft like a caryatid, to appear thin and static.
+A cornice is a decorative element from classical architecture, typically placed at the top of a building’s exterior or interior wall.
+The artist employed the traditional technique of cornice-making using a running mold, juxtaposing it with the image of her body profile.
+She poses in a way that conforms to Western beauty standards—gracefully stretched, with arms held aloft like a caryatid—to appear thin and static.

-The cornice molding process consists of repetitive contrasting actions: a splashed layer of plaster is followed by the shaving action of the mold’s metal profile, repeatedly, until it reaches its seemingly seamless form.
+The molding process involves a series of contrasting gestures: layers of plaster are splashed on, then shaved back with the mold’s metal edge—repeatedly—until it reaches its seemingly seamless form.
 In this series of long-duration performative acts the artist molds several angles of her body profile: crops of legs, breasts, buttocks, and last, her entire body.
 Being done vertically, the main challenge of this technique is to work fast enough before the plaster hardens, thus preventing the material from sagging.
 Cornice depicts an inner battle against time and gravity.

 Cornice, 2021, plaster, iron, aluminium, wood, various sizes, installation views: Doing the Stuff with the Thing, Arti et Amicitiae, Amsterdam NL, 2021.